 There’s a scene in an episode of the Simpsons where Bart & Lisa are in London and walk into a candy store.
 The store owner warns Bart and Lisa to be careful, saying, “Word to the wise, British candy is a bit sweeter than what you’re used to ‘cross the pond,” but not heeding his warning, the two dive into British chocolate anyway.
 Thus begins a thirty-second montage referencing A Clockwork Orange, where Bart and Lisa enter into a complete daze eating their way through the rest of the candy store and through all of London, their eyes wide-open and foaming at the mouth.
 This is, of course, an absolutely accurate description of British candy, and pretty well describes my last seventy-two hours verbatim.
-You can watch the entire episode here, and that particular scene begins at 10:20.

 So, yeah, my trip to England was fantastic.
 It was cold.
 It was wet at times.
 It was basically everything you could ask England to be in the dead of summer, you know, monsoon season on the Island.